tsuru/tsuru/docs/advanced_topics/metrics.rst

 We need to configure big-sibling, to send metrics to our logstash.

-You should use `tsuru-admin node-container-update big-sibling --env NAME=VALUE` to define the config values.
+You should use `tsuru node-container-update big-sibling --env NAME=VALUE` to define the config values.

 The available configs are: